 Strategy of activity

-Activities of the Lesbian Organization Rijeka LORI are focused on:
+Activities of the Lesbian Organisation Rijeka LORI are focused on:

 - Education and empowerment of the LGBTIQ community through projects and activities as well as through meeting their needs